Best VPS for Discourse 2026: Build Your Own Community Forum

 Discourse vs Flarum?

 Discourse is more mature, feature-rich, and has a larger ecosystem.
 Flarum is lighter and simpler.
 For serious communities, Discourse wins.
 For small hobby forums, Flarum might be easier to start with.
+Also consider Mastodon or Matrix if you want federated community communication instead of a traditional forum.

 Our Pick